Part 3 of 6: ASEAN Rising-Retirement Haven or Policy Mirage?

 CONCLUSION

-The question is no longer "Will ASEAN be next retirement destination?" -- but rather, "Which ASEAN country will be truly ready when the silver wave arrives."
+The question is no longer "Will ASEAN be the next retirement hotspot?" but rather—"Which countries will adapt in time?"

 -------------------------------------------------------------------------------